HicaroD/QuickEmail/README.md

 # QuickEmail
-A CLI software for sendind emails quickly through SMTP server.
+A CLI software for sendind emails quickly through SMTP server written in Go.